Darejan Dadiani: Early life and marriage

-Darejan was a daughter of Prince Katsia-Giorgi Dadiani, a younger son of Bezhan Dadiani, Prince of Mingrelia in western Georgia.
-She was only 12 years old in 1750, when Heraclius, then reigning in Kakheti, chose her as his third wife, a year after his second wife, Princess Ana Abashidze, died.
-The marriage was negotiated on Heraclius's behalf by his relative, Princess Khoreshan Bagration (1705-1790), daughter of the late Jesse, King of Kartli and wife of Prince Jesse Amilakhvari (1688-1787).
+Darejan was born on 20 July 1734.
+She was a daughter of Prince Katsia-Giorgi Dadiani, a younger son of Bezhan Dadiani, Prince of Mingrelia in western Georgia.
+She was 16 years old in 1750, when Heraclius, then reigning in Kakheti, chose her as his third wife, a year after his second wife, Princess Anna Abashidze, died.
+The marriage was negotiated on Heraclius's behalf by his relative, Princess Khoreshan Bagrationi (1705-1790), daughter of the late Jesse, King of Kartli and wife of Prince Jesse Amilakhvari (1688-1787).
 The bride was brought by Khoreshan and Saba, Bishop of Ninotsminda, to Surami, where Heraclius met her.
 The wedding was then lavishly celebrated at the court of Heraclius's father, Teimuraz II, King of Kartli, in Tbilisi.
 In 1762, Heraclius of Kakheti succeeded on his father's death as king of Kartli, thus uniting both eastern Georgian kingdoms into a single state.

 Issue of succession

-The couple's first better documented child, Princess Elene, was born in 1753, followed by 22 more between 1755 and 1782.
+The couple's first better documented child, Princess Helen, was born in 1753, followed by 22 more between 1755 and 1782.
 As her sons grew up, Darejan's desire to secure the right of succession for her offspring against Heraclius's eldest surviving son of his second marriage to Anna Abashidze, the Crown Prince George, became the cornerstone of Darejan's involvement in the politics of Georgia.
 In the last years of Heraclius II's life, she became more involved and influential.
 In 1791, Darejan persuaded her husband to overturn the principle of primogeniture in favor of fraternal inheritance, mandating in his will that after his death, his eldest son George would become king, but that after George's death, the throne would pass to the next surviving son of Heraclius, rather than to George's offspring.
 The surviving sons of Heraclius and Darejan—Iulon, Vakhtang, Mirian, Alexander, and Parnaoz—thus, emerged in the line of succession.
 After Heraclius's death in 1798, the now King George XII, reneged on the will of the late king, declaring it invalid on account of it being forced upon his father.
 This occasioned a further breakdown in already strained relations between George XII and Darejan and his half-brothers.